intel/QAT_Engine/README.md

     engine needs to be initialized manually using the engine message:
     INIT_ENGINE or will automatically get initialized on the first QAT crypto operation.
 The initialization on fork is enabled by default.

+--disable-multibuff_heuristic_timeout/--enable-multibuff_heuristic_timeout
+    Disable/Enable self tuning of the timeout in the polling thread in the Intel(R) Multibuffer offload.
+This flag is valid only incase of multibuffer offload (enabled by default).

+--disable-qat_cycle_counts/--enable-qat_cycle_counts
+    Disable/Enable cycle count measurement in the Intel(R) Multibuffer offload.
+    This support is only extended to  multibuffer offload code path (disabled by default).

 --with-cc-opt="parameters"
     Sets additional parameters that will be added to the CFLAGS variable at